affantaufiqur/scheduler/docs/WORKING_HOURS.md

 ### `updateWorkingHours(id, workingHours)`

 Updates existing working hours.
+When updating time values, the system automatically converts time strings to UTC timestamps using the user's timezone.

 **Parameters:**

 - `id: string` - The working hours entry ID to update
-- `workingHours: Partial<NewWorkingHours>` - The data to update
+- `workingHours: Partial<NewWorkingHours>` - The data to update (can include startTimeUtc and endTimeUtc for direct UTC timestamp updates)

 **Returns:** `WorkingHours | null` - The updated working hours or null if failed